-Here’s your reality check: no one is coming to fix anything for you.
+Here’s your reality check: no-one's coming to fix anything for you.
 If you want things to be different, then you need to think differently.
 It really is up to you.
 We’ve never had access to more information and inspiration than we have today.
 You can find all kinds of solutions, ideas and strategies for change just by doing a quick Google search.
-Here is what’s important: you have to be prepared to do the work on you, to carve out time to make your future matter.
-Investing time in your own learning and development is the most important investment you will ever make.
+Here's what’s important: you have to be prepared to do the work on you, to carve out time to make your future matter.
+Investing time in your own learning and development is the most important investment you'll ever make.

-The first step in changing your negative habitual thinking is to become aware of what is happening in your head right now.
+The first step in changing your negative habitual thinking is to become aware of what's happening in your head right now.
 Explore these questions:

 - What am I thinking that may not be true?